 How To Protect Your Pipes From Freezing

 Your home’s water pipes are your plumbing system’s veins.
 Taking steps to extend the life of your pipes is the most effective approach to ensure the entire system operates more efficiently and lasts longer.
 You use the pipes in your home from the moment you shower in the morning to when you brush your teeth at night.
 As a result, they will inevitably endure some wear and tear over time.
-Fortunately, by following a few basic procedures, you can safeguard your water pipes and extend their life, and help to prevent frozen pipes and flooded basements or crawl spaces when it thaws.
-Continue reading for more information, and be sure to contact Smedley plumbing for all your plumbing service needs, knowing you’re getting a licensed plumber with our 10,000-hour minimum guarantee!
+Fortunately, by following a few basic procedures, you can safeguard your water pipes, extend their life, and help prevent frozen pipes and flooded basements or crawl spaces when it thaws.

 Prepare your Plumbing System for the Winter